FlourishAnyway is an Industrial/Organizational psychologist committed to uplifting and educating others to be reach their full potential.

 You've probably recognized that your crush takes up a significant amount of your attention.
-They become a big focus.
-You spend alone time daydreaming about them, and when you're talking to them, you try to sit as close as you can, generally face-to-face in conversation.
+They become a big focus for you.
+You spend your alone time daydreaming about them, and when you're talking to them, you try to sit as close as you can, generally face-to-face in conversation.
 You lean in so as to fully absorb every morsel of information they have to offer.
-You don't mind being away from your phone and you don't notice other potential dating partners.
-It's like you two are the only people in the room.
+You don't mind being away from your phone, and you don't notice other potential dating partners.
+It's like you two are the only people in the room (or the world).

 Evaluating Your Crush's Interest

 Now that you know you have a crush, evaluate how the object of your affection is reacting to your romantic interest.
 Try some fun, playful flirting and assess whether the attraction seems mutual.
 (If at any point they turn you down, honor their refusal, obviously.)

 Do they return your smile and eye contact, move in closer, seem eager to talk with you, or do they instead seem less interested and make excuses to get going?
 Look for the pattern.
 You might also ask for their phone and social media contact info, but don't let this replace in-person communications.
 Their eagerness to communicate with you and their depth of engagement should tell you whether they're into you.